FarahTasnurMeem/Active-Directory/README.md

 **Seting up Active Directory**
 ---------

  Hi, Today I am going to set my lab for active directory.
-Here, I have a windows server 2016 as my domain controller, and two machines windows 10 enterprise as my users.
+Here, I have a windows server 2019 as my domain controller, and two machines windows 10 enterprise as my users.
 One of the machines, I have allocated to peter parker and another one to Frank castle.

+• Lab
+1 Windows Server 2019
+2 Windows 10 Enterprise (Machine 1)
+3. WIndows 10 Enterprise (Machine 2)
+Requirements (minimum)
+• 60 GB Disk Space
+• 16 GB RAM

 **Installation: **

 Install machines in vmware or vitualbox.
 I am using the new free version of Vmware workstation pro.
 Below are the setting you want for your machines:
 (I suggest not keeping the floppy disk since its an extra in windows)
 ![image](https://github.com/user-attachments/assets/31080a4a-5aa9-4445-a509-24538497e76b)